The Orland Township Assessor’s Office provides residents with accessible, prompt, and accurate information and services.

 Residents who own their home as of Jan.
-1 of the year in which they are applying, and use that home as their principal place of residence, are entitled to a reduction in their equalized assessed valuation of $7,000.
-This exemption will reduce the total tax bill by $600 to $800 each year.
+1 of the year in which they are applying, and use that home as their principal place of residence, are entitled to a reduction in their equalized assessed valuation of $10,000.
+This exemption will reduce the total tax bill by approximately $800 to $1,100 each year.
 This reduction also is available for those who lease their homes and are responsible for the payment of property taxes.

 All townships within Cook County have two opportunities each year to protest or appeal the assessed valuation on their property.
 The first opportunity to file an appeal is through the Cook County Assessor’s Office, which establishes a yearly calendar to assign specific dates during which each township is open to file appeals.
 At the beginning of each tax year, the Assessor’s Office displays a tentative filing date for each township.
 As the year progresses, the calendar is updated to reflect the actual appeal filing period.
 A taxpayer may file an appeal only when the township filing period has been established.
 This filing period lasts approximately 30 days.

 The appeals calendar is available on the County Assessor’s website (click here), or taxpayers may call the County Assessor at (312) 443-7550.
 Taxpayers may also call the Orland Township Assessor’s Office at (708) 403-4222 for more information.